INTRODUCTION TO LIVING ON CAMPUS

 Room assignments and reassignments are the responsibility of the Office of Residence Life.
 Students are prohibited from changing assignments without prior approval.
 Room change requests are not permitted during the first two and last two weeks of any semester or summer session, unless due to extraordinary circumstances.

-The Director of Residence Life or a designee reserves the right to refuse, revoke, suspend, or reassign housing of a student or group of students based on inappropriate behavior or damages.
+The Assistant Dean of Residence Life or a designee reserves the right to refuse, revoke, suspend, or reassign housing of a student or group of students based on inappropriate behavior or damages.

-College staff respects your rights to privacy and will work to assure that no unwarranted intrusion or entry into your room occurs.
-Designated College staff members, including, but not limited to, the Merrimack College Police Department, Residence Life, Campus Life, and Facilities, have the authority to enter your room without your knowledge or consent, as outlined in this section.
+College staff respects your right to privacy and will work to assure that no unwarranted intrusion or entry into your room occurs.
+Designated College staff members, including, but not limited to, the Merrimack College Police Department, Residence Life, Student Affairs and Success, and Facilities, have the authority to enter your room without your knowledge or consent, as outlined in this section.
 The College reserves the right to inspect a student’s room periodically.
 Authorized College personnel or authorized agents of the College may enter a student’s room whenever there is reasonable cause concerning the safety, health and wellbeing of the individual residents, if there is reasonable suspicion that a violation of College policy is occurring, to perform damage assessments and/or repairs, and to inspect for fire safety violations, check a vacancy within a room, or for other necessary reasons.
 When feasible, the College will notify the student in advance of any such inspection.
 College officials, including College Police Officers, will have access to lobbies, hallways and other common areas for inspections and patrol, with or without advance notice.
-The Office of Residence Life will conduct health and safety inspections at regular intervals throughout the year.
+The Office of Residence Life will conduct health and safety inspections at regular intervals throughout the year as described in the Health and Safety Inspection Process.

 The following policies apply to residential students in the personalization of their rooms: